UTS-eResearch/pbsweb/INSTALL.md

 SWIG stands for Software Wrapper and Interface Generator and allows us to create a python module that allows python scripts to run PBS commands.
 You will also need the PBS `pbs_ifl.h` file that comes with your PBS.

-Note: On my cluster that's running Centos 6.9 SWIG is version 1.3.40 and it will work with Python 2.6 and 2.7, but it is too old to work with Python 3.
-If you wish to run Python 3.4 or 3.6 then you will need a later SWIG.
-I had to compile SWIG from source using version 3.0.5.

     $ sudo yum install swig